wbazant/marker_alignments/README.md

 The suggested value of 0.97 has been chosen empirically.
 Is a bit lower than CCMetagen's 0.9841 quoted from [Vu et al (2019)](https://pubmed.ncbi.nlm.nih.gov/29955203/), as this number was calculated from ribosomal subunits, we're not aware of a study that calculates average identity for BUSCOs.
 Most unknown taxa seem to match at around 0.9 identity, and a value 0.95 still permitted an unknown <i>Penicillinum</i> species to appear as a mixture.

 3. Threshold of evidence for making claims
 Claiming a eukaryote is present based on one read would be preposterous!
 It's not clear how many reads are "enough" to make a claim, and actually, no number of reads is enough because off-target matches follow patterns.
-We suggest EukDetect's rule of 4 reads in 2 markers, and doubling it for unknown species.
+We suggest gaining evidence from at least two markers, and a higher standard for ambiguous hits coming from species not in the reference.
 You can also only report unknown species if the results indicate its two nearest taxa with `--threshold-num-taxa-to-call-unknown-taxon` option.

 ### Other info